kylecollins412/server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: 'BUG - '
+title: "BUG - "
-labels: bug
+labels: bug, server, priority-high
-assignees: ''
+assignees: ""
 ---

 <!--- Describe the bug --->

 ## Description :-

 ## To Reproduce :-

 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'